cqsupport/greplog/README.md

 # greplog
-Script for grepping the AEM error log.
+Script for grepping the CQ5.x and AEM6.x error log files.

 ```